Hot Springs County, Wyoming

 Hot Springs County is a county in the U.S. state of Wyoming.
-As of the 2020 United States Census, the population was 4,696, making it the second-least populous county in Wyoming.
+As of the 2020 United States census, the population was 4,696, making it the second-least populous county in Wyoming.
 Its county seat is Thermopolis.
 The county is named for the hot springs located in Hot Springs State Park.

 History

-Hot Springs County was created on February 21, 1911, with of areas annexed from Big Horn, Fremont, and Park counties.
+Hot Springs County was created on February 21, 1911, with areas annexed from Big Horn, Fremont, and Park counties.
 It was organized in 1913.

 Hot Springs County was named for the hot springs located in the county seat of Thermopolis.

 In the 2008 United States presidential election, Hot Springs County was the only county in the entire Mountain West outside of Arizona where John McCain beat George W. Bush's percentage of the county vote from the 2004 election.

 Geography

 According to the US Census Bureau, the county has a total area of 2006 sqmi, of which 2004 sqmi is land and 2.3 sqmi (0.1%) is water, which gives it nearly twice the land area of Rhode Island and a slightly larger land area than Delaware.
 It is the smallest county in Wyoming by area and the largest county in the US that is a state's smallest county.

 Hot Springs County includes the southern portion of Wyoming's Big Horn Basin, and is surrounded by mountains.
 Most of the Wind River Canyon, with the Owl Creek Mountains on the west and Bridger Mountains on the east is in Hot Springs County, while the Bighorn Mountains ring the east portion on the county and the Absaroka Range is to the west.
 A small portion of the Shoshone National Forest is in the western part of the county.

 The Wind River Indian Reservation extends into southern Hot Springs County.